dandyling/gallery/README.md

 ## Features

 1. New Photos
+2. Caching support
-2. Performance - will prefetch the next page
+3. Performance - will prefetch the next page
-3. Responsive at 80ch
+4. Responsive at 80ch
-4. Infinite Query
+5. Infinite Query
-5. Categories
+6. Categories

 ## Todo